kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2023-09-08-ku-datacenter-power-outage.md

 ## Enter below issue description and subsequent updates if any
 ---
+{{< track "2023-09-09 02:34:00" >}} - All production resources are back up and running.
+If you notice issues that appear to be related to the services affected by the outage, please respond to this conversation and submit a [ticket](https://it.lib.k-state.edu/support.php).

+{{< track "2023-09-08 08:30:00" >}}
 From the Divsion of IT:
 > KU has reported a power issue at one of the data centers we occupy in Lawrence.
 This is affecting a number of services.
 No estimate on when the issue will be resolved.
 >